![]() |

 Reference Materials

-Working with Glider Air Lines Sailplane pneumatic air lines are critical to the safe functioning of instruments.
+[Jump to the Index of Presentations] Working with Glider Air Lines Sailplane pneumatic air lines are critical to the safe functioning of instruments.
 This presentation will provide you valuable information on how to work with these lines, testing and repair/replacement.
 Table of Contents

-Transceiver Troubleshooting & Information Trying to figure out why your transceiver (radio) isn't working as well as it should is FRUSTRATING.
+[Jump to the Index of Presentations] Transceiver Troubleshooting & Information Trying to figure out why your transceiver (radio) isn't working as well as it should is FRUSTRATING.
 This presentation may just help you!
 Table of Contents

-![]() Landing Gear Warning Systems
+[Jump to the Index of Presentations] ![]() Landing Gear Warning Systems

 The presentation includes notes and hints on implementation, types of switches, and how to test the alarm system.
-This presentation also contains an animation of a gear warning system to help you to better understand how the system works.
-Microsoft PowerPoint Users - Please download the file from the link below and open it.
+This presentation also contains a good animation of a gear warning system to help you to better understand how the system works.
+IMPORTANT: This presentation also contains a complex animation of a sample gear warning system.
+You can watch this animation by either downloading the PowerPoint file (best) or the MP4 video file (+40mb) version of this presentation.
+The PDF version does not contain this animation.
+Microsoft 2004 and Later PowerPoint Users - Please download the PowerPoint file from the link below and open it.
 Then hit F5 to start the slide show.
 Those of you with PowerPoint 2004 and later will be able to step through the previously mentioned animation one flight phase at a time.
-Older versions of PowerPoint may have issues with the animation.
-Non-Microsoft PowerPoint Users - If you do not have PowerPoint 2004 or later then there is an MP4 video available at the link below.
-WARNING - this is a large 6mb file.
-This will run through the entire presentation but will be too fast to study properly.
-So please use the pause function of your video application to step through it slide by slide and the various phases of the animation.
-Download the latest Microsoft PowerPoint presentation here Download the latest MP4 video of the presentation hereJump to Index of Presentations Overview of Emergency Location Devices
+Older versions of PowerPoint prior to 2004 may have issues with the complex animation.
+Non-Microsoft PowerPoint or Pre-2004 PowerPoint Users - If you do not have PowerPoint 2004 or later then there is an MP4 video version available at the link below.
+WARNING - this is a very large +40mb file.
+This will run through the entire presentation but may be too fast to study the slides and information properly.
+So please use the pause function of your video application to step through it slide-by-slide and review the various phases of the "animation".Download the latest Microsoft PowerPoint presentation here Download the latest MP4 video of the presentation here Download the latest PDF of the presentation here

 Download the latest presentation here